January 25, 2023 · fp and typescript

 Routing

-On this page, the URL in the address bar is synced with the flixbox window.
-You can actually visit the current page with an initial route.
+This application synchronizes the URL in the address bar with the content displayed in the flixbox window.
+You can directly access a specific page by providing an initial route in the URL.
+(Example)

-Both the client and the server use fp-ts-routing for parsing request routes.
-It is a cross-platform library and stacks with io-ts very nicely.
+Both client and server use fp-ts-routing for parsing request routes, integrating well with io-ts.

 import * as t from 'io-ts'